 - In The News: The Wall Street Journal Publishes Letter to the Editor from Chief Judge Patti B. Saris, Chair of the Commission (May 7, 2014)

-- Chair's Speech: "A Generation Shift for Drug Sentences", Georgetown University Law Center (March 26, 2014)
+- Speech: "A Generational Shift for Drug Sentences," Chief Judge Patti B. Saris, Chair of the Commission, Georgetown University Law Center (March 26, 2014)

 - News Advisory: Comment of Judge Patti B. Saris, Chair, U.S. Sentencing Commission on Senate Judiciary Committee's Bipartisan Vote to Report the Smarter Sentencing Act (January 30, 2014)